xxsimoxx/cpcompatibility/readme.txt

 * Mark plugins not compatible with WP version 4.9 in plugins admin page
 * Add a menu under "tools" that displays top 200 plugins from wp.org and their compatibility

+To help us know the number of active installations of this plugin, we collect and store anonymized data when the plugin check in for updates.
+The date and unique plugin identifier are stored as plain text and the requesting URL is stored as a non-reversible hashed value.
+This data is stored for up to 28 days.

 == Screenshots ==

 1. Plugin Page
 2. Most popular plugins and their compatibility

 == Changelog ==

+= 0.1.4 =
+* Updated Update Manager

 = 0.1.3 =
 * Minor fixes